An interview with Zakaria, coordinator for HAMAP-Humanitaire in Iraq since 2019

 Why is the project important for the local population?

 The project aims to raise awareness of the risks of explosive devices through education sessions to reduce mine-related accidents in the areas where HAMAP-Humanitaire works.
 We raise awareness among children and adults by developing their knowledge of mine action through games and the use of virtual reality headsets.
 The project also aims to identify contaminated areas in the Sinjar district, where there are remnants of mines and unexploded ordnance, in order to prepare the deminers’ action.

 Why did you choose to go to Iraq?

 I chose to go to Iraq because I specialized on the Middle East region during my studies.
 I didn’t have Iraq in mind, but it was a happy accident.
 And I discovered a country rich in multiple cultures, traditions and religions.

 The life of an aid worker in Iraq is quite exciting, with travels throughout the country and very demanding tasks.
 It is an extremely rich social environment, where you meet a lot of passionate people, Iraqis and foreigners, working in the humanitarian field, in research or journalism

-The degree of diversity that exists in Iraq is often minimized.
+People often downplay the degree of diversity that exists in Iraq.
 It is not uncommon to find yourself in front of Iraqis who cannot communicate with each other because they do not have a common language.
 I have played the role of interpreter between an Iraqi who spoke Arabic and another who spoke Kurdish and English.
-I found myself translating from English to Arabic for an Iraqi Kurd who could not communicate with an Iraqi from the south of Iraq.
+I found myself translating from English to Arabic for an Iraqi Kurd who could not communicate with an Iraqi from southern Iraq.